Abi27052000/WeatherApp/README.md

 - Launch the app on your device or emulator.
 - The app will display the weather for a default city (e.g., London).
-- Use the search functionality to look up weather information for different cities.
 - View the current weather, hourly forecast, and additional weather details.

 ### Dependencies